codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 All these caching mechanisms are enabled by default and you can [freely disable them]({{ site.baseurl }}/docs/troubleshooting/common-issues/disabling-codefresh-caching-mechanisms/) if you encounter any issues with caching.

 You can also use the internal Docker registry explicitly by pushing intermediate Docker images and reusing them in future pipelines either as a base image in another Dockerfile or as a freestyle step.

 For example, if you have 4 Node projects that share a similar codebase, you could create a Docker image that contains the folder `node_modules` common to all 4 of them, push it to the internal Codefresh registry and then use it in freestyle steps for building those projects.

+#### Caching the artifacts of your build system

+To use the Docker cache effectively in Codefresh you should follow the [standard best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) for minimizing layers.

+Regarding the caching of your work space you also need to remember that

+1. Only the Codefresh volume at `/codefresh/volume` is cached between builds.
+This includes your project git repository but excludes common work directories such as `/tmp/`, `/root/`, `/home/`, `/var` that you might be using in your builds
+1. Codefresh runs a `git reset` and a `git clean` in your project repository everytime a pipeline starts.
+This means that all artifacts that you wish to be cached should be in your `.gitignore` file.
+A common example would be the `node_modules` folder.
+If you don't place it in `.gitignore`, it will be deleted at the start of each build making it much slower

+The first rule is very important as it affects your build system.
+Some environment such as `npm/node` cache their dependencies in the project folder and for them caching works out of the box.
+But other builds systems such as `maven` use the user folder under `HOME` which is **NOT** part of the Codefresh volume.
+In those cases you need to instruct your build system to store their dependencies somewhere in the Codefresh volume (the exact folder name does not really matter).

+For example

+ * For Maven use `mvn -Dmaven.repo.local=/codefresh/volume/m2_repository package` as shown in the [example]({{site.baseurl}}/docs/learn-by-example/java/spring-boot-2/)
+ * For Gradle use `gradle -g /codefresh/volume/.gradle` as explained in the [blog post](https://codefresh.io/containers/caching-build-dependencies-codefresh-volumes/)
+ * For SBT use `-Dsbt.ivy.home=/codefresh/volume/ivy_cache`

+See the documentation of your specific build system on how to change the folder that caches dependencies.

 ### Calling other pipelines